japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

   context: TaskContext): ShuffleReader[K, C]
 ----

-getReader returns a new xref:shuffle:BlockStoreShuffleReader.adoc[BlockStoreShuffleReader] passing all the input parameters on to it.
+getReader returns a new shuffle:BlockStoreShuffleReader.md[BlockStoreShuffleReader] passing all the input parameters on to it.

-getReader assumes that the input `ShuffleHandle` is of type xref:shuffle:spark-shuffle-BaseShuffleHandle.adoc[BaseShuffleHandle].
+getReader assumes that the input `ShuffleHandle` is of type shuffle:spark-shuffle-BaseShuffleHandle.md[BaseShuffleHandle].

-getReader is part of the xref:shuffle:ShuffleManager.adoc#getReader[ShuffleManager] abstraction.
+getReader is part of the shuffle:ShuffleManager.md#getReader[ShuffleManager] abstraction.

 == [[stop]] Stopping SortShuffleManager